rackerlabs/technical-blog/_posts/2020-05-02-configure-vs-code-for-azure-and-terraform.md

 ![]({% asset_path 2020-05-02-configure-vs-code-for-azure-and-terraform/Picture10.png %})

-Notice that the project name is Test-Project and has no bugs at this time.
+Notice that the project name is **Test-Project** and has no bugs at this time.
 I'm working in the **master** branch.
-Also, the files have no bugs, as indicated by the empty sync symbol.
+Also, the files have no bugs, as indicated by the empty synchronization symbol.

 You can run PowerShell&reg; with Git commands in the VS Code IDE terminal.